jvandemo/angular-growl-notifications/readme.md

 ```
 The notification is sent to a central `growlNotifications` service that manages all notifications and removes them form your page when they expire.

-The `growl-notification` accepts an object literal value to specifiy individual options:
+The `growl-notification` directive accepts an object literal value to specifiy individual options:

 - `type`: the notification type, can be any string and can be used to filter notifications or style them by type, defaults to 'info'
 - `ttl`: the number of milliseconds to wait before the notification is removed, defaults to 5000 (5 seconds)